jxnet/Jxpacket/README.md

 Jxpacket
 =====

-Jxpacket is packet crafting libarary for java.
+Jxpacket is network packet crafting libarary for java.

 ### How to Use